CRESYM/WOLF-I/README.md

 # WOLF-I: Wide-area Oscillations of Low Frequency in Presence of IBRs

-Welcome to the WOLF-I project repository.
-This project focuses on studying and analyzing the inter-area oscillations of low frequency that occur in the presence of Inverter-Based Resources (IBRs).
-Our goal is to understand the dynamics of these oscillations and develop strategies to mitigate their impact on power systems.
+Welcome to the WOLF-I project page.
+This project focuses on studying and analyzing the role of IBRs in the damping of inter-area oscillations.
+Our goal is to understand the dynamics of these oscillations and develop strategies and tools to mitigate their impact on power systems.

 ## Project Updates